 Please note: If on devices you click on links to images and/or text that do not open if they should, just slightly scroll the screen to re-enable the function.
 Strange behavior of WordPress.

-In the previous pages we have often spoken of the equivalence of opposite drives with reference to the duality characterizing human being.
+In the previous pages we have often spoken of the equivalence of opposite drives with reference to the duality characterizing human inner being.
 However, the search for an equivalence and synthesis also refers to our relationship with the external world and is in truth one with it.

-Opposite concepts are an expedient devised by human thought to reduce and concentrate the vast range of variation present in nature.
+Opposite concepts are an expedient devised by human thought to reduce and concentrate the infinite range of variation present in nature.
 Given the impossibility of conceiving and representing the real extension and immense variety of the world, the human mind has recourse to the two most different values.
 It is a device serving to make finite – i.e. thinkable and comprehensible (in the sense of containing, encompassing) – an extension that is actually infinite and hence unthinkable as a whole.

-As we have seen in the previous page, along with the compositions that feature a large square enclosed by four sides:
+Along with the compositions that feature a large square enclosed by four sides:

 This trend took shape around 1925, when some canvases of rectangular format began to present the common characteristic of an opening on one side of the large square previously bounded on all four sides.
 The white square field appears to expand beyond the finite plane of the canvas:

-During the 1920’s The lines have grown in thickness and continue beyond the perimeter of the canvases.
+During the 1920’s the lines have grown in thickness and now continue beyond the perimeter of the canvases.
 As Maurizio Calvesi points out, the canvas is “an ideal center in which the spatial event is determined in its wholeness and totality no less than in its dynamic continuity.
 Mondrian wrote in 1920 that the straight lines intersect and touch one another tangentially but continue uninterruptedly.
 The result radiates out in fact from the painting to the infinite, but the canvas exhausts the intuition of the whole within itself.”
 The lines hint at the immeasurable extension of physical reality the canvas is part of; a part which aim at ideally concentrating the whole in its essence.

 Fig. 1, 2, 3 show a tendency to open up the square to the dynamic continuity of the lines; compenetrate finite space (the square field) with the virtually infinite space evoked by the lines, that is to say, open up unity to multiplicity.